WhitePrime/VPS/README.md

 - Your work does not get saved, so save it on cloud like GDrive or you can use UptimeRobot(https://uptimerobot.com/) which will ping your website so the website does not get reset in 30 minutes.
 - You cannot run as root user since Heroku assigns user id's randomly

-### To-Do(s)
-- Find a working solution for Go so that it gets pre-installed
-- Add Mounting/Unmounting of GDrive
-- Add telegram notifications
-- Add more tools (Twitter DM me if you want any tools to be added https://twitter.com/vlakhani28)